camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 For schema- or table-based isolation, a single data source can be used which means that resources like a connection pool can be shared among multiple engines.
 To achieve this,

-* the configuration option [databaseTablePrefix]({{< relref "reference/deployment-descriptors/tags/process-engine.md#configuration-protperties" >}}) can be used to configure database access in this case.
+* the configuration option [databaseTablePrefix]({{< relref "reference/deployment-descriptors/tags/process-engine.md#configuration-protperties" >}}) can be used to configure database access.
 * consider switching on the setting `useSharedSqlSessionFactory`.
 The setting controls whether each process engine instance should parse and maintain a local copy of the mybatis mapping files or whether a single, shared copy can be used.
 Since the mappings require a lot of heap (>30MB), it is recommended to switch this on.
 This way only one copy needs to be allocated.

 {{< note title="Considerations for useSharedSqlSessionFactory setting" class="warning" >}}
 The `useSharedSqlSessionFactory` setting causes caching of the mybatis sql session factory in a static field, once built.
 When using this configuration setting, you need to be aware that

-* it can only be used if all process engines which use the setting share the same datasource and transaction factory,
+* it can only be used if all process engines which use the setting share the same datasource and transaction factory
 * the reference in the field, once set, is never cleared.
 This is usually not a problem but if it is, users must clear the field manually by setting it to null explicitly via